pengkev/higgs-hackathon/README.md

-﻿# HiggsReceptionist — AI Call Screener & Message Manager
+﻿# HiggsCeptionist — AI Call Screener & Message Manager

 A voice-first AI receptionist that answers your phone line, **talks** to callers in real time, screens spam, **forwards legitimate calls** to your personal phone, and **saves call summaries + recordings** to a cloud database.
 A lightweight React Native app shows your inbox.